Kento-Okuyama/Regime_Switching/README.md

 # Regime_Switching

-Current problem: aggreated likelihood is computed, but the backward path (to compute derivative) takes forever to be computed at line 309.
+Current problem: aggreated likelihood is computed, but the backward path (to compute derivative) takes forever to be computed at line 309 (see algo_sam7.R).

 Possible remedies...
 - reduce number of parameters?